krissi1111/newsapp-redux/README.md

-This is the frontend of my newsapp project
+This is the frontend of my newsapp project.
+It is meant to be run in conjunction with the backend at [https://github.com/krissi1111/NewsAppNet]bla

+docker-compose.yml
 ```

 version: '3.4'

 volumes:
-    news7:
+    news:

 services:
     newsappdb: